cdktf/cdktf-provider-google/docs/networkManagementConnectivityTest.python.md

 Project ID where the endpoint is located.

-The Project ID can be
-derived from the URI if you provide a VM instance or network URI.
+The project ID can be derived from the URI if you provide a endpoint or network URI.
-The following are two cases where you must provide the project ID:
+The following are two cases where you may need to provide the project ID:

-1. Only the IP address is specified, and the IP address is within a GCP project.
+1. Only the IP address is specified, and the IP address is within a Google Cloud project.
 2. When you are using Shared VPC and the IP address that you provide is from the service project.
 In this case, the network that the IP address resides in is defined in the host project.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.26.0/docs/resources/network_management_connectivity_test#project_id NetworkManagementConnectivityTest#project_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/network_management_connectivity_test#project_id NetworkManagementConnectivityTest#project_id}

+---

+###### `redis_cluster`<sup>Optional</sup> <a name="redis_cluster" id="@cdktf/provider-google.networkManagementConnectivityTest.NetworkManagementConnectivityTest.putDestination.parameter.redisCluster"></a>

+- *Type:* str

+A Redis Cluster URI.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/network_management_connectivity_test#redis_cluster NetworkManagementConnectivityTest#redis_cluster}

+---

+###### `redis_instance`<sup>Optional</sup> <a name="redis_instance" id="@cdktf/provider-google.networkManagementConnectivityTest.NetworkManagementConnectivityTest.putDestination.parameter.redisInstance"></a>

+- *Type:* str

+A Redis Instance URI.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/network_management_connectivity_test#redis_instance NetworkManagementConnectivityTest#redis_instance}

 ---